 The Special Madison Avenue Preservation District is intended to preserve and reinforce the unique character of Madison Avenue and the surrounding area (from 61st to 96th streets).
-Bulk and street wall height provisions limit the height of new development to the scale of existing buildings, require a continuous building facade along Madison Avenue, mandate continuous ground floor development of a selected list of appropriate shops, and require the provision of usable recreation space at rooftop levels.
-Within this district the maximum permissible floor area ratio is 10.0.
+Bulk and street wall height provisions limit the height of new development to the scale of existing buildings, require a continuous building facade along Madison Avenue, mandate ongoing ground floor development of a selected list of appropriate shops, and require the provision of usable recreation space at rooftop levels.
+Within this district, the maximum permissible floor area ratio is 10.0.
 Since building height is limited, greater building coverage is allowed.

 Special Manhattan Bridge District

 The Special Manhattan Bridge District was established to preserve this Lower Manhattan community’s residential character, minimize residential relocation on development sites, and provide for selective demolition and rehabilitation of existing buildings.
 A special floor area bonus is allowed to provide new community facility space and dwelling units for low- and moderate-income families.
 It is possible to transfer development rights from a site containing existing buildings to new development within this district.
 The district mandates that street trees be planted in connection with new development.
 Unless renewed, this district was designed to “lapse” on September 1, 1991.
 Have to update this, any of you all have a line on this…